Ananyaiitbhilai/Assignment-1a-Implementing-new-distribution-in-D3-and-contributing-to-Opensource/README.md

 7. When is the Chi-Square Test Used?
 8. Example on Chi-Square Goodness of Fit Test
 ## Implementation details and workflow
-I have made both pdf and cdf for chi-square distribution and have visaulised it through pachinko function for random values of x and Chart for continuous graph with values of x defined in an array having 8000 values of in range[0,20].
+I have made both pdf and cdf for chi-square distribution and have visualised  it through pachinko function for random values of x and Line plot for continuous graph with values of x defined in an array having 1000 values in range of [0,20].
 First I wrote Gamma function which was computed using Lanczos approximation.
 As written in observable notebook itself Chi-square function uses Gamma function for computation.<br><br>
 ![](https://math.info/image/32/chi-sqaure_pdf.gif)<br><br>
 There is a way to define chi square function as:<br>